kskalvar/aws-eks-pipeline-quickstart/README.md

 ```
 ## Use AWS CloudFormation to Create the CI/CD Pipeline

 Please note, there is an issue with the CodeSuite Reference Architecture which allows it to only be built in the us-west-2 region currently.
-The issue has been added to the github "Deploy Fails #12" but as of 2019-01-28 it has not been fixed.
+The issue has been added to the github Issues "Deploy Fails #12" but as of 2019-01-28 it has not been fixed.
 I did identify a work-around which allows it to work in the us-east-1 region.
+That work-around is incorporated in this README.md.

 ### AWS CloudFormation Console
 Click on "Create Stack"